wigsofoz/incident-response-lists/README.md

 # incident-response-lists

-A curated list of references to Incident and Breach Response Checklists from various industries.
+A curated list of references to Incident and Breach Response checklists, procedures and policies from various industries.

 ## General Incident Response